Bill Nye the Science Guy: Format

-Nye portrays a hyper-kinetic, tall, and slender scientist wearing a blue lab coat and a bow-tie.
+Nye portrays a hyper-kinetic, tall, and slender fictionalized version of himself wearing a blue lab coat and a bow-tie.
 He combines the serious science of everyday things with fast-paced action and humor.

 Each half-hour show begins with a cold open, where Nye introduces the episode's theme, which leads into an opening credit sequence, and featuring Nye in a computer-animated scientific world, along with his head spinning, radio frequencies, and plastic toy dinosaurs flying.
 In later seasons, the theme song was cut short by a static screen.
 After the opening credits (in most episodes), announcer Pat Cashman says "Brought to you by...", in which a product name is related to the episode's theme.

 Nye walks onto the set, which is called "Nye Laboratories", filled with scientific visuals including many "of science" contraptions announced dramatically, relevant to the theme of the episode.
 Science-related TV and movie parodies configure the facts of the episode's theme, along with parodies of TV commercials.

 The show has featured many guest appearances.
 Each episode features Nye visiting many places relating to the episode's theme, showing interviews of people talking about their work and other contributions.
 At the end of each episode, Nye thanks the viewers for watching, before explaining in a clever description of a theme's activity.
 The closing credits roll over bloopers from the episode.